vndee/local-talking-llm/README.md

 > Original article: https://blog.duy-huynh.com/build-your-own-voice-assistant-and-run-it-locally/
 >
 > **Updated May 2025**: Now using ChatterBox, a state-of-the-art open-source TTS model that outperforms ElevenLabs!
+> *The original implementation using Bark has been preserved in the `archive-2025-05-29` branch for reference.*

 After my latest post about how to build your own RAG and run it locally.
 Today, we're taking it a step further by not only implementing the conversational abilities of large language models but also adding listening and speaking capabilities.
 The idea is straightforward: we are going to create a voice assistant reminiscent of Jarvis or Friday from the iconic Iron Man movies, which can operate offline on your computer.